MrGiddy/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # More functions, more nested loops0x04.
-C - More functions, more nested loops

 ### 0. isupper
 * Write a function that checks for uppercase character.